 Our workers have knowledge of this information or they at least have access to it.
 So what do we need to do to protect this information and meet the obligations we have to our clients.
 Another issue you think about is the creations that we make for our clients, and if our workers are the ones that are making those creations how do we transfer that ownership from the worker to the to the client, because that’s what they’re paying us for.
 So that depends, it depends on the circumstances.

 Another one we hear most often is what happens when the relationship ends?
 Does that worker have the right to continue contact with your clients for whatever reason that might be?
 Do they have the right to keep certain materials?
 What is the relationship, and what are the expectations and the rules for when that relationship ends.

 The questions to all these answers are never a one-size-fits-all solution.
 It all depends on the circumstances, your circumstances, for each and every worker.
 So the process starts with you becoming aware of what needs to be done, what rules need to be put in place, what responsibilities do you have that should be covered in your contracts with your workers.

-The next steps are for you to define those responsibilities in your contract, and if you need our help with that, we’d be happy to talk to you.
+The next steps are for you to define those responsibilities in your contract.
+If you need our help building your employment agreement, we’d be happy to talk to you.
 Just give us a call at our office at 904-860-3111 or feel free to take a look around our website.
 We’ve got lots of resources.